stroparo/gostack-sample-projects-api/README.md

 yarn dev
 ```

-This will invoke nodemon which restarts node at each file change saved.
+This will invoke nodemon which will start node and keep restarting it upon each saved file change.